-Yes, once information is available, groups will be required to notify their employees about the exchange.
+Yes, groups will be required to notify their employees about the exchange.

-No, at this time Governor Bentley has opted not to establish a State Exchange.
+No, Governor Bentley opted not to establish a State Exchange.
 Blue Cross and Blue Shield of Alabama will offer products on the Federal Exchange for eligible Alabama residents.

 The Department of Health and Human Services is developing the rules for Exchanges.
 (Source: IRS.gov)